thisfred/val/README.md

 (Somewhat) functional schema validator, though the lazy applies more to the developer than the implementation.

-Inspired by the wonderful ideas in schema and flatland:
+Inspired by some of the wonderful ideas in schema and flatland:

 https://github.com/halst/schema